vittoriofortino84/EDTOX/README.md

 <br/>
 <br/>

-# Sensitivity and enrichment analysis
+# Part III: Sensitivity and enrichment analysis
 #### Script 8_4_dose_response_TG_GATEs_single.R
 - TG-Gates class probability profile of the compounds will be categorized as 4 different patterns (based on increase or decrease pattern at different doses Low, Middle and High)
 -  The significant pathways based on increases or decrease of pathway activation scores will be determined using ANOVA followed by post tukey test with bootstrap sampling method.